 - Explain what inspires you about the project (i.e. what you find interesting or admirable);

-- Critique the project: describe how it might have been more effective; discuss some of the intriguing possibilities that it suggests, or opportunities that it missed; explain what you think the creator(s) got right, and how they got it right.
+- Critique the project: describe how could it have been more effective; discuss some of the other possibilities that it suggests, or opportunities it missed; explain what you think the creator(s) got right, and how they got it right.

-- Title your blog post(s) consistently, with the title Nickname-LookingOutwards-1, etc.
+Title your blog post(s) consistently, with the title YourName-LookingOutwards-1, etc.

 - Demonstrate familiarity with historic and/or contemporary new-media projects relevant to that student’s specific research interests;

-- Demonstrate familiarity with new-media projects that exemplify cultural practice with experimental capture technologies.
+- Demonstrate familiarity with new-media projects that exemplify cultural practice with widely-used arts-engineering toolkits and/or with specific technologies.